 - $50.00 application fee (non-refundable)

-- Test Scores: GRE for all students; TOEFL for international students.
+- Test Scores: TOEFL for international students.
 (Institution code = 1105; department code = 0203).
 You only need to send these official documents if you are accepted, otherwise upload the unofficial scores online during the application process.

-For more information about the application process, please contact: Julia Brown at firstname.lastname@example.org or visit the School of Graduate Studies.
+For more information about the application process, please contact: Ying-Bei Eldridge at firstname.lastname@example.org or visit the School of Graduate Studies

 Students seeking admission into our PhD program must identify faculty of interest.